FAQ

 Q: When do I sign up?

-Q: What is the cost of a share for 2010?
+Q: What is the cost of a share?

 Q: Can I become a member for part of the season?

-A: No, we only take members for the full six month season.
-However, you are welcome to find someone to split your share with you.
+A: No, we only take members for full seasons.
+However, you are welcome to select the Partial Share option to try out a smaller share of vegetables for your first CSA season.

 Q: How do I make a payment?